microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 }
 ```

-Navigating to [http://localhost:4200](http://localhost:4200) and exploring th JS console will reveal the following.
+Navigating to [http://localhost:4200](http://localhost:4200) and exploring the JS console will reveal the following.

 Commit your changes